arushi32588/deio/README.md

 <p>Estimated trajectories against the GT in ECMD</p>
 </div>

-## Using Our Methods as Comparison
+## Using Our Results as Comparison
 <div align="justify">
 For the convenience of the comparison, we release the estimated trajectories of DEIO in <code>tum</code> format in the dir of <code>Estimated_Trajectories</code>.
-What's more, we also give the <a href="../Estimated_Trajectories/evo_evaluation_trajectory.ipynb">sample code</a> for the quantitative and qualitative evaluation using <a href="https://github.com/MichaelGrupp/evo">evo package</a>
+What's more, we also give the <a href="./Estimated_Trajectories/evo_evaluation_trajectory.ipynb">sample code</a> for the quantitative and qualitative evaluation using <a href="https://github.com/MichaelGrupp/evo">evo package</a>
 </div>
 <!-- [sample code](../Estimated_Trajectories/evo_evaluation_trajectory.ipynb) -->